Which city is cheaper, Myrtle Beach or Tampa?

 Tampa is considered a top beach destination.
 Popular beaches near Tampa include Ben T. Davis Beach, Fred Howard Park, and Indian Rocks Beach.

-You'll find plenty of family-friendly things to do in Tampa.
+Tampa is known to be a very family-friendly place to visit.
 The city has a number of kid-oriented attractions including Busch Gardens Amusement Park, several kid-friendly museums, and a number of animal centers, aquariums, and wildlife rescue facilities.

-Tampa and Myrtle Beach are similar when it comes to walkability.
+Tampa and Myrtle Beach are reasonable when it comes to walkability.

 Tampa is generally not a very walkable city.
 While there are some neighborhoods that are considered walkable, you really need a car if you hope to explore Tampa in depth.